 If you have any questions then please email: firstname.lastname@example.org

-The events will give students a taste of the endless possibilities within the sustainable city of tomorrow and help them ask the right questions to develop creative ideas.
-Check dates/locations and register to attend below.
+This year, we’ve partnered with the Economist Educational Foundation to create an interactive resource to support students in developing ideas for the competition.
+The resource will give students a taste of the endless possibilities within the sustainable city of tomorrow and help them ask the right questions to develop creative ideas.

 In past PA Raspberry Pi Competitions, winning entries have included an air quality and weather surveillance station, a robot that helps you with household recycling and a system that shows drivers where there are empty car park spaces in cities and towns.